mmbros/gentmpl/README.md

 # gentmpl
-GenTmpl is an utility that generate a go package for load and render text/html templates.
+`gentmpl` is an utility that generate a go package for load and render text/html templates.